 - Place all ingredients except apple chunks into a cooking pot and whisk well.

-- Heat over medium high heat until mixture begins to steam.
+- Heat over medium-high heat until the mixture begins to steam.

-- While mixture is heating, prepare any additional garnishes.
+- While the mixture is heating, prepare any additional garnishes.

 - Serve hot.